James Mitchell Ashley

 James Mitchell Ashley (November 14, 1824 – September 16, 1896) was an American politician and abolitionist.
-A member of the Republican Party, Ashley served as a member of the United States House of Representatives from Ohio during the American Civil War, where he became a leader of the Radical Republicans and pushed for passage of the Thirteenth Amendment, ending slavery in the United States.
+A member of the Republican Party, Ashley served as a member of the United States House of Representatives from Ohio during the American Civil War, where he became a leader of the Radical Republicans and authored the Thirteenth Amendment, ending slavery in the United States.
 He also authored the resolution which started the first impeachment inquiry against Andrew Johnson.
 After the war, he served as Governor of the Montana Territory and president of the Ann Arbor Railroad.

 Early and family life

 Ashley was born in Allegheny County, Pennsylvania, to John Ashley, a bookbinder and Campbellite preacher who evangelized in Kentucky and West Virginia, and his wife Mary A. (Kilpatrick) Ashley of Kentucky.
 As a boy in the Ohio River valley, Ashley saw coffles of chained slaves being walked to the Deep South, boys his own age being sold, and even white men who refused to let their cattle drink from a stream in which his father had baptized slaves.
 He grew to hate the "peculiar institution" (which he considered a violation of Christian principles) and the oligarchy that supported it.

 Ashley was mostly self-taught in elementary subjects, although his father wanted him to follow family tradition and become a Baptist minister.
 Rather than attend a seminary, the 14 year old ran away to become a cabin boy on Ohio and Mississippi River boats, and later worked as a clerk on those boats.
 He had begun helping slaves to escape as early as 1839, and late in his life Ashley relished telling stories of the families he had saved as a 17 year old.
 He told the story later in life, which came down through the family that, when he left the home at 14, the last words his father said to him as he went off was: "You're on the straight road to Hell, boy!"
 Twenty years later, when he was elected to the U.S. House of Representatives, his first act, when he sat down in his office in Washington, D.C., was to pen his father, to whom he had not spoken in twenty years, a letter on the Congressional stationery: "Dear Father, I have just arrived!"

 He married Emma Jane Smith in 1851 and together they had four children.
-He is the great-grandfather of U.S. Representative Thomas W. L. Ashley and a number of other descendants, including James Ashley IV, a portraitist living in Chicago.
+He is the great-grandfather of U.S. Representative Thomas W. L. Ashley and a number of other direct descendants, including two James Ashley IVs, a portraitist living in Chicago, and another James Harry Ashley-Bach, born in London, UK.

 Ashley was a Freemason, belonging to the Toledo Lodge No. 144 in Toledo, Ohio.